Pullusb/storytools-docs/docs/tutorial/setup-project.md

 ## How to use Spa-sequencer in Blender standard

+Spark setup is partly described in the [storyboard demo video here at 1:22](https://youtu.be/DH2OaPa2kR4?si=g1uc7DqnyMhgymbR&t=81):

 ### Setup scenes

 We will need at least one extra scene for the sequence part.